Best MLB Betting Promos & Sites: Get $4,500+ in Bonuses for MLB Odds & Props

 We're starting up another day on the diamond, and you can climb aboard with the best MLB betting promos and bonuses.
-Looking at Monday;s slate of baseball action, and there are no shortage of big series to bet on.
+Looking at Tuesday's slate of baseball action, there are no shortage of big series to bet on.

-The Phillies are gunning for the four-game sweep against the Giants this afternoon, while the Padres and Cubs, and Mets and Cardinals, are all gearing up for some NL action in the evening.
-Looking to the night slot, Monday is being capped off by Rangers-Athletics and Marlins-Dodgers.
+The MLB-best Phillies are gearing up to begin a series with the Blue Jays, while the Yankees and Astros are facing in off a matchup that has plenty of history attached to it.
+Wager on other Tuesday MLB matchups like Padres-Cubs, Mets-Cardinals, Giants-Rockies and Marlins-Dodgers.

 There will be MLB odds worth wagering on all week long.
 Don't miss out -- get started with these MLB betting promos now and claim up to $4,500+ in total bonus bets.